 1. THE PASS

-Situated between Clarkes Beach and Wategos, The Pass consistently serves up long, peeling surfable waves.
+Situated between Clarkes Beach and Wategos, The Pass consistently serves up long, peeling, fun surfable waves.
 With a beach that stretches on and on there’s plenty of room, some natural shade under the pandanas trees and some awesome rock pools for the kids.
-For those that love to explore the deep blue, there’s some awesome reefs not too far off shore.
+For those that love to explore the deep blue, there’s some great reefs not too far off shore.
 These are inhabited by plenty of green sea turtles amongst other friendly sea creatures – very photo worthy.

 Just around the headland you’ll find Wategos Beach.
 This picturesque pocket of goodness is tucked just below Cape Byron Lighthouse and comes complete with those holiday vibes.
 The perfect place to spend a lazy afternoon or have a refreshing dip mid way along the popular Lighthouse walk.